tfredrich/url-path-index/README.md

 # url-trie-index
-A trie index for URL segments with nanosecond response times for 1000s of URLs.
+An in-memory trie index for URL segments with nanosecond response times for 1000s of URLs.
 A successful search returns URL segments and identifiers along with the indexed object.

 ## Usage